fracogno/Neural_Machine_Translation/README.md

 Main file is the Jupyter Notebook NMT.ipynb

-To download pretrained weights for NMT from English to German and put files inside checkpoints folder:
+### To download pretrained weights for NMT from English to German and put files inside checkpoints folder:

 https://drive.google.com/drive/folders/15Z0QL4XNQ8iyn2MfEMol_QxmByiOfTPU?usp=sharing

+### To retrain on other languages:
+Change the dataset file.

+Format file is TSV:
+  Source_language_sentence\tTarget_language_sentence\n